zhaoweicai/cascade-rcnn/README.md

 ## Pretrained Models

-We only provide the Res50-FPN baseline, Res50-FPN-Cascade and Res101-FPN-Cascade models, for COCO dataset, and Res101-RFCN-Cascade for VOC dataset.
+We only provide the Res50-FPN-baseline, Res50-FPN-Cascade and Res101-FPN-Cascade models for COCO dataset, and Res101-RFCN-Cascade for VOC dataset.

 Download pre-trained models
 ```Shell